-These notes form the background to a presentation next week on creating a White Garden, though strictly speaking, we mean a green, white, and grey garden as we shall see, not just white, but green foliage, and variegated, silver and pewter, white flowers, structure and ephemeral planting, trees, shrubs, perennials, biennials and annuals, spring and autumn bulbs, a whole smorgasbord of horticulture.
+When we talk about creating a White Garden, strictly speaking, we mean a green, white, and grey garden and not just white.
+Green foliage, and variegated, silver and pewter, with white flowers and pale colours that blend but are not strictly pure white, a balance of structure and ephemeral planting, using trees, shrubs, perennials, biennials and annuals, spring and autumn bulbs, a whole smorgasbord of horticulture treats

 Our love affair starts with Vita Sackville-West and Sissinghurst Castle in Kent.
 Large scale gardening, with the Victorians, allowed for restricted palette and colour-themed-borders, in distinct and separate areas.

 But the romance associated with the White Garden began in the 1930s when Harold and Vita bought the run-down estate and bore fruit when the White Garden was laid out in 1950.